Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 In the end it wasn't even a choice.
 Just his smell, his presence, his words…the Great Father had him completely from the moment they met.
 And he knew it, too.

-"I...I choose..."
+"I...
+I choose..."
 Liree screwed up his courage.
 "I choose you, My Father."

 The Great Father nodded seriously.
 "Very well."
 He rose off his haunches and the flooring crumbled underfoot.
 "Do exactly as these men say.
 We'll meet again soon."